MicroEJ/docs/Tutorials/tutorialOptimizeMemoryFootprint.rst

 Implementation
 """"""""""""""

-MicroEJ provides the :ref:`Native Language Support (NLS) <section.applicationResources.nls>` library to handle internationalization.
+MicroEJ provides the :ref:`Native Language Support (NLS) <chapter.nls>` library to handle internationalization.

 See https://github.com/MicroEJ/Example-NLS for an example of the use of the NLS library.